jimeh/common-flow/common-flow.md

        MUST be created from the relevant release tag.
 For example if the master branch is on version 2.11.4 and there is a security fix for all 2.9.x releases, the latest of which is "2.9.7".
-Create a new branch called "release-2.9" off of the "2.9.7" release tag.
+Create a new branch called "release-2.9" from the "2.9.7" release tag.
 The security fix release will then end up being version "2.9.8".
     5. To create a new release from a long-term release branch, you MUST follow the same process as a release from the master branch, except the long-term release branch takes the place of the master branch.